drjuls/AMBiT/INSTALL.md

 - `EIGEN_USE_BLAS`: (when set to `true`) use an external BLAS library for linear algebra.
 When this option is enabled, you'll need to manually provide compile and link flags for a suitable library with a BLAS-compatible interface.
+- `USE_SCALAPACK`: toggle whether to enable ScaLAPACK as a solver for the CI matrix. `USE_MPI` must be enabled when using this option.
+If `USE_MKL` is enabled then AMBiT will use MKL's ScaLAPACK implementation (which is usually higher-performing than the open-source options), otherwise it will search for a "plain" (i.e. Netlib) ScaLAPACK installation.
 - `CMAKE_BUILD_TYPE`: choose the build type.
 Options include
   - `Release` (`-DCMAKE_BUILD_TYPE=Release`) the default, optimised build
   - `Debug`